Error 403 (Access Denied/Forbidden) occurs when you connect to Windows Update

 This issue occurs for any of the following reasons:

-- You are running personal firewall software or some other security, download assistant, or web accelerator software.
+- You're running personal firewall software or some other security, download assistant, or web accelerator software.

 - The Windows Update site control is missing or is damaged on your computer.